Expert medical and surgical care in Thailand

 Combining Angiography with Stenting

-In many cases, the diagnostic angiogram and the stent procedure are performed in the same cath lab session — you go in with suspected coronary disease and come out with the blockage treated.
+In many cases, the diagnostic angiogram and the stent procedure are performed in the same cath lab session.
+You go in with suspected coronary disease and come out with the blockage treated.
 This "ad hoc" approach is standard practice when the angiogram findings clearly indicate PCI is appropriate.
 It saves a second procedure, a second anaesthetic, and additional recovery time.

 Common Questions About Angioplasty & Stents